Do you care what other people think about you?

 - Acting based on your core values and beliefs

 If you keep in mind that one day you’ll die and you live true to these principles, it’s impossible to get caught up thoughts from others that don’t concern you.

 5) Remember that no one really cares about you

 Are you emotionally invested in making sure your neighbor, coworker, or the complete stranger standing in line at the grocery store are making good life choices?
 Do you worry that they’re not doing what’s best for them?

 Conversely, no one gives a shit about you either.
 They’re all too busy minding their own business (probably worrying about what you think about them) to care.
 This means that they don’t have much energy to worry about you.
 This fact alone should relieve your anxiety about the opinions of other people.

-People pleasers never please anyone–especially the people they’re trying to please.
+People pleasers never please anyone–especially the people that they’re trying to please.
 You only have this one life, why give it away to someone who doesn’t care about it nearly as much as you do?
 They already have a life.

 He wasn’t a bad fighter.
 In fact, he won his first 8 amateur bouts.
 On his 9th bout, he was beaten soundly and embarrassingly.
 This happens to all fighters — especially in the amateur levels where you’re supposed to learn by losing — but he decided that it was too much.

 He invited a bunch of girls to come see him fight.
 I remember him talking to me before the fight, joking about how he would have to sneak out because these different girls didn’t know each other.
 I don’t think the girls affected his performance, but losing in front of them ruined his ego.

 Unfortunately, he never returned to the boxing because he couldn’t deal with this new uncomfortable experience.
 He created a situation for his ego to have the pressure of attention on it, coupled with the illusion of of them caring.